Ford Focus (second generation, Europe): Focus RS 500

 The Focus RS500 was launched in April 2010.
 A limited production run of 500 units (101 of them for Britain) were produced.
-It has a turbocharged 2.5 L5 petrol engine which produces 345 bhp and can do 0-62 mph in 5.4 seconds, with a top speed of 165 mi/h making it the fastest Focus yet.
+It has a turbocharged 2.5 L L5 petrol engine which produces 345 bhp and can do 0-62 mph in 5.6 seconds, with a top speed of 165 mi/h making it the fastest Focus yet.

 The new model was given the RS500 designation to highlight its strictly limited production run of 500 individually numbered vehicles, all of which were offered for customers to purchase.
 Each RS500 carries a metal plaque on the centre console, hand-engraved with a unique identification number from 001 to 500.

 To provide the RS500 with a fitting power unit, the 305 PS turbocharged Duratec RS 2.5-litre engine from the standard Focus RS has been upgraded to deliver significantly more top-end and mid-range power.
 Peak power is increased by 45 PS to 350 PS at 6,000 rpm, while torque has been increased from 440 to 460 Nm, delivered across a broad speed range from 2,500 to 4,500 rpm.

 The changes include a significantly larger air-to-air intercooler to deliver a cooler, denser charge; a larger air filter box for increased airflow; larger diameter exhaust downpipe; and an uprated fuel pump, along with an updated software calibration to optimise the performance of the revised engine.

 Preliminary performance figures for the Focus RS500 indicate that it achieves 0–100 km/h in 5.6 seconds, with a top speed similar to the 263 km/h in the standard RS.